im-Rajat/Ethical-Hacking/README.md

-# Ethical-Hacking
+# Ethical Hacking

-## Here You can find simple notes to study Ethical Hacking
+### Here You can find simple notes to study Ethical Hacking

 - We Require Wireless Adapter for Wifi Cracking (Support Monitor Mode and Packet Injection)